alexabauer/R-tutorials/map_tutorial/README.md

 ## 2. Combine plots into one figure

-Now that we have all of your plots, we need to combine them into one figure.
-For this, I like to use the `patchwork` package.
-This package makes this process very easy.
+Now that we have all our plots, we need to combine them into one figure.
+For this, I like to use the `patchwork` package as this package makes the process very easy.
 If you want to learn more about the options it provides make sure to check out [this online resource](https://patchwork.data-imaginist.com/).
 For now, all you need to know is that we need to use `/` if want the plots to be on top of each other: